smessie/Article-ESWC2024-DFDP/content/abstract.md

 To solve these problems, organizations that seek efficiency and end-users who desire control over their data have a need for a technique to create forms that are more *controllable*, *reusable*, and *decentralized*.
 <!-- Task         -->
 Hence, we introduce the *Declarative Form Description Pipeline* (DFDP) that meets these requirements.
-DFDP achieves controllability through declarative form descriptions editable by end-users filling out the form.
+DFDP achieves controllability through declarative form descriptions that are editable by end-users filling out the form.
 Reusability is achieved by the app using a separate description of the fields contained in the form and the actions to be performed on events such as submission.
 Finally, the end-user retains ownership of their data by decoupling the app from the storage by building on top of the Solid decentralization environment.
 Concretely, DFDP employs a three-part view on Web Forms by decoupling a form description into the display, shape, and reasoning parts.